rieske/event-sourced-account/accounts/README.md

 deposit or withdrawal had the original request been handled successfully.
 To prevent such cases, the client should supply a unique transaction id (a UUID in our case) for each distinct operation.
 This id is persisted and in case a duplicate request comes in, it will be accepted, but no action taken since we know we already handled it.
+Again - consistent idempotency in a multithreaded environment is guaranteed by a database constraint
+- remove the primary key on Transaction table and all but the consistency tests testing for idempotency will pass.
 Transaction ids can not be reused.
 Current implementation is a bit naive as it does not take into account the type of operation in context of idempotency, just the transaction id together with affected account id, meaning that given a transaction id that was used for a deposit would be used for a withdrawal, the service would respond that it accepted the request.